emacsattic/call-graph/README.md

 # Donate

-If you think the it's helpful for you, please consider paying a cup of coffee for me.
+If you think that it's helpful for you, please consider paying a cup of coffee for me.
 Thank you! :smile:

 <img